digitalpalidictionary/digitalpalidictionary.github.io/src/kobo.md

 ![image](pics/kobo/kobo_rename.png)

 (3) Copy the file to `.kobo/custom-dict/` folder on your device.
-You may need to show hidden flies to see that folder.
+You may need to show hidden files to see that folder.

 That's it!
 Enjoy your Pāḷi reading experience on Kobo.